-Construction activities would include demolition, grading, building construction, paving, architectural coating, and associated parking lot and landscaping.
-Construction activities are anticipated to occur over a six-month period.
-The type of equipment utilized was based on defaults in CalEEMod to model construction noise.
-Construction noise could be as high as 86 A-weighted decibels average sound level [dB(A) L{eq}] at the nearest adjacent property, which includes residential uses.
-Therefore, noise reducing mitigation measures would be required during project construction in order to reduce construction noise levels to below 75 dB(A) L{eq} .
+Construction activities would include site preparation, grading, building construction, paving, architectural coating, and associated parking lot and landscaping.
+The type of equipment utilized was based on defaults in CalEEMod to model construction noise for small infill projects.
+Construction noise could be as high as 80.4 A-weighted decibels average sound level [dB(A) L{eq}] at the nearest adjacent property, which includes residential uses.
+Therefore, noise reducing mitigation measures would be required during project construction in order to reduce construction noise levels to below 75 dB(A) L{eq}.